 The Preservation Hall Foundation’s primary activity is to serve the next generation of New Orleans musicians and listeners through our education and community engagement programs.
-We serve at-risk youth in schools, detention centers, and community centers in the Greater New Orleans area.
+We serve youth in schools, detention centers, and community centers in the Greater New Orleans area.
 The core constituency of our music students are elementary and secondary-schoolers, for whom we subsidize or completely underwrite the cost of weekly music classes, field trips, and educational resources.
 We focus on providing experiential settings for students to learn by playing and through lasting mentorship from musicians, tradition bearers, and teaching artists from the Preservation Hall Musical Collective.